CICM Second Part Examination Pass Rate 2026

 - Over-relying on clinical experience without structured examination preparation in the final months.

-What resources does PRIMEX provide for the CICM Fellowship Examination?
+What resources does PRIMEX provide for the CICM Second Part Examination?

-PRIMEX provides a curriculum-mapped question bank, AI-graded practice, and structured study resources for the CICM Fellowship Examination.
+PRIMEX provides a curriculum-mapped question bank, AI-graded practice, and structured study resources for the CICM Second Part Examination.
 Start with a 7-day free trial to access the full platform.